 Because there are several options when choosing a school in the Sumter area, we hope that you will give Wilson Hall full consideration.
 Prospective students and their parents are encouraged to visit our campus, and applications are accepted at any time.
-Wilson Hall does not discriminate on the basis of race, color, gender, national or ethnic origin in any of its policies, practices or procedures.

 To be considered for admission, it is preferable that applicants score in at least in the 70th percentile on a nationally standardized test.
 Additionally, applicants must have earned at least a C in core courses (English, math, science & social studies).
 For students who have only taken a state test, advanced scores in reading and math are preferred but a minimum of proficient scores are required.
 In addition:

 Mid-year transfers are accepted for the three-year-old preschool-5th grades.
 Mid-year transfers for grades 6th-8th will be considered in most cases, depending on the coursework the applicant has completed.
 Because the school does not offer partial credit for high school classes, mid-year transfers for grades 9th-12th are accepted under special circumstances pending the ability to schedule classes for the student.

 Preschool & Kindergarten